 Then, for the previous defined monitor, we create a trigger setting the condition to 100 hits.
 You can adjust this parameter to your own needs:

 Finally, we create another monitor for

 file deleted alerts (filter: syscheck.event is deleted) and the corresponding trigger.

 Next time Wazuh detects the attack behavior, we can see both monitors with active status at the same time:

 Additionally, you can send these alerts to third-party services such as Amazon Chime, Slack, ServiceNow or a custom webhook using the Action setting of a trigger.

-In addition, we recommend following the best practices commented above, along with the Vulnerability detector module to detect unpatched software and the Security Configuration Assessment module to enforce secure system configurations.
+In our documentation you can learn how to block the attack using custom rules and the Active response module.
+We also recommend the Vulnerability detector module to identify unpatched software and the Security Configuration Assessment to enforce secure system configurations.

 If you have any questions about this, join our Slack #community channel!
 Our team and other contributors will help you.